 These beauties came from the Maritimes and they were so tasty!

-Here’s how I prepared our special meal:
+Here’s how I prepared our special lobster tail and linguine dinner:

 Place your lobster tails on a cutting board and cut the tail so that the top of the shell is cut open.
 Don’t cut through the whole tail, as the shell will hold the meat in place to bake.